 vii) when learning a piece sometimes it is good to learn the right and left hand parts separately.
 This way you are giving your other hand a rest when you practice.

 viii) more difficult pieces need more repetition, so I prefer to combine learning a difficult piece with easier pieces.
+I aim to have 2 pieces on the go at a time so that I am avoiding too much repetition.

 ix) If you are playing on a keyboard try to use a fixed stand or lean it against a wall so that your hands and wrists aren’t absorbing stresses caused by the keyboard moving as you play.